 [00:17:03] There can be a spectrum of how to engage the public.
 On the one end planners can merely inform the public about decisions that are already made that affects them.
 On the other planners can empower the public to actively participate in the decision making process.
 I have sat on advisory groups, gone to open houses, taken surveys, and met with planners countless times in this process.
 And I can tell you without hesitation that the planning staff in Eugene is among the most talented and dedicated planners in the state and that they are doing great work in this process.
 No city has been more transparent in their outreach and no city has held even close to as many meetings for stakeholders and the public to participate in the planning process.

-[00:17:42] Citizen involvement is goal one for a reason.
+[00:17:42] Citizen involvement is Goal 1 for a reason.
 Without the public land use conversations are dominated by the loudest voices in the room in an age where we need to take equity more seriously than ever.

 [00:17:53] John Q: We heard from the NAACP and the City’s Healthy Democracy panel.

 [00:17:59] Isis Barone: My name is Isis Barone and I am representing the Eugene Springfield NAACP.
 One of the biggest points that stands out to me with the middle housing is that we want to create environments in all areas of town, not outskirts, that people can live.
 There’s a lot of history in Eugene, Oregon, and towns in Oregon in general that have restricted people of color of owning and living in city limits.